mystor/meteor-routecore/README.md

 ```

 ### Reactivity
-On the client, the page is rendered within a `Deps.autorun` block.
-Thus, the page will re-render whenever any reactive data sources used by the block change.
-Thanks to React's virtual dom, this is very fast and usually will not touch the DOM.
+On the client, the `render` method of a component is run within a reactive computation.
+Whenever that computation is invalidated, the component will be re-rendered.

+This is done by wrapping React.createClass(), and react components made through another mechanism may not act reactively.

 ### Redirecting
 Sometimes, you want to redirect the user to a different page.
 To do this simply call `redirect(target_url)` on the current page context.
 If you do this on the server, it will respond to the client with a `307` status code.
 On the client, page.js will be used to send the user to a different page.